mustafakemalgordesli/department-lesson-project/README.md

-"# Deparment-Lesson data structures project."
+"# Processing data in n-n relationships using data structures and saving to json file."